jdm3861/CSEC473/README.md

 ## usage
 - edit listener to use your servers ip
-- build with gcc listener.c -o listener
+- build with gcc listener.c -o listener -lcurl
 - run sudo ./pamBondi.sh
-- run ./listener
+- run ./listener &
 - wait for creds on server